 - Omar Hamed, Hons Dissertation, Direct Action and Environmental Protest in Aotearoa, 1997-2009, 2009.

 - Helen Robinson, PhD, Inventing Traditions in Unsettled Societies: Historic Commemorations in New Zealand and Northern Ireland, 1940-1990, 2009.

-- Please email for an appointment (email@example.com) if you would like to discuss supervision of your thesis or dissertation.
+- Aroha is currently available for supervision of theses or dissertations.
+Please email for an appointment (firstname.lastname@example.org) if you would like to discuss your proposed projects.

 Selected publications and creative works (Research Outputs)